-As part of Brisbane Metro, Brisbane City Council will introduce a new fleet of 60 high-capacity Metro vehicles.
+As part of Brisbane Metro, Brisbane City Council will introduce a new fleet of 60 all-electric, high-capacity Metro vehicles.
 The Metro vehicles will integrate seamlessly into busway operations and share the busway with existing bus services, as part of a better planned network.

 Following an extensive tender process, Council has announced world-leading vehicle manufacturer HESS, in partnership with Brisbane-based supplier Volgren, and electric infrastructure experts ABB, to design and build the Brisbane Metro vehicle fleet.

 HESS and its project partners will deliver a zero tailpipe emission, battery electric fleet of vehicles with state of-the-art, flash charging infrastructure.

 The Metro vehicles will be an Australian-first, using tried and tested European technology that will help future-proof Brisbane’s public transport network.
 Each vehicle will be 24.4 metres in length and 2.55 metres wide, with the capacity to carry 150 passengers in comfort and 170 passengers in event mode.

 Other key features of the Metro vehicle include: